Vonage/vonage-node-sdk/README.md

 nexmo.calls.talk.stop(callId);
 ```

+For more information see https://developer.nexmo.com/api/voice#stopTalk

 ### Send DTMF to a Call

 ```js
 nexmo.calls.dtmf.send(callId, params, callback);
 ```

-For more information see https://docs.nexmo.com/voice/voice-api/api-reference#dtmf_put
+For more information see https://developer.nexmo.com/api/voice#startDTMF

 ## Files

-For detailed information please see the documentation at https://docs.nexmo.com/voice/voice-api/recordings
+For detailed information please see the documentation at https://developer.nexmo.com/voice/voice-api/guides/recording

 ### Get a file (recording)